-- tell your doctor and pharmacist if you are allergic to adefovir or any other medications; or any of the ingredients in adefovir tablets.
+- tell your doctor and pharmacist if you are allergic to adefovir; any other medications; or any of the ingredients in adefovir tablets.
 Ask your pharmacist for a list of the ingredients.

 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Be sure to mention the medications listed in the IMPORTANT WARNING section and lamivudine (Combivir, Epivir, Epivir-HBV, Epzicom, Triumeq, or Trizivir) or tenofovir (Viread, in Atripla, in Complera, in Stribild, in Truvada).
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.
 Do not take any other medications while you are taking adefovir unless your doctor has told you that you should.

 - do not take adefovir if you are pregnant or plan to become pregnant.
 If you become pregnant while taking adefovir, call your doctor.
 Do not breastfeed while taking adefovir.